Soil Cover Days

 Summary

-- In agricultural systems, bare soil is highly susceptible to degradation.
-Soil degradation can result in reduced productivity and environmental damage.
+• In agricultural systems, bare soil is highly susceptible to degradation.
+Soil degradation can reduce crop productivity and lead to environmental damage.

-- The soil Cover Indicator measures the number of days that agricultural soil is not exposed in a year and whether this is changing over time.
+• The Soil Cover Indicator measures the number of days in a year that agricultural soil is not bare and whether this is changing over time.

-- Overall, soil cover has increased in Canada's cropland over time because of increases in no-till farming and decreases in summer fallow.
+• Overall, soil cover has increased in Canada's cropland over time because of increases in reduced tillage and no-till farming and decreases in summer fallow.

-- The number of soil cover days can be increased by adopting reduced tillage practices, replacing summer fallow with cover crops, enhancing soil cover for annual and low-residue crops through further research and development.
+• The number of soil cover days can be increased by reducing tillage, replacing summer fallow with cover crops, and enhancing soil cover for annual and low-residue crops through further research and development.

 Soil Cover in Canada: why does it matter?